-THREADED SPINDLE NOSE
+TYPE No. 1-THREADED SPINDLE NOSE

-The "American" type of threaded spindle nose is designed to combine accuracy and rigidity of chuck and face plate mounting with ease of application and removal.
+The "American" threaded spindle nose is designed to combine accuracy and rigidity of chuck, face plate and fixture mounting with ease of application and removal.
+It is particularly recommended when a wide variety of work is to be handled and especially because of the ease with which adapters can be made if special fixtures are to be fitted to the spindle nose.